Ted Galdi: Bestselling Author

 Though the different networks have their own nuances, certain types of photos and videos can be repurposed across them.
 For example, let's say you decide to focus on TikTok first.
 Videos you create on TikTok can definitely be cross-posted to Instagram Reels and YouTube Shorts.

-5. Establish a social media content schedule
+5. Establish a social media posting schedule

 Picture